 How do I start my own grocery store?

-- To start a grocery store, you’ll need to do some research and planning.
+- You can create online grocery store as well and to start a grocery store, you’ll need to do some research and planning.
 Some key steps include:

 - Identifying your target market and location